All Episodes

 You can try as hard as you want, but we have never had as narcissistic, as self-absorbed a human being in the Oval Office as we have now, as we have now.

-And we've never had somebody in the Oval Office who is apparently able to fib to himself on a daily basis of how good he is, how well he's done, how overwhelmingly better than every other president he is and ever has ever been.
+And we've never had somebody in the Oval Office who is apparently able to fib to himself on a daily basis of how good he is, how well he's done, how overwhelmingly better than every other president he is and has ever been.

-I don't think we've ever had anybody this delusional.
+I don't think we've ever had anybody this delusional, either in Afghanistan or sitting in the Oval Office.

-This business that Washington insiders think that part of Obama's campaign, re-election effort is to put the country back on the on the right fiscal track, fiscal responsibility.
+I don't want to make too big a deal of this, but I think it's important, this business, that Washington insiders think that part of Obama's campaign, his reelection effort, is to put the country back on the right fiscal track, fiscal responsibility.

 How can anybody think that?

-He's got one of the most recognizable incredible names and reputations, and yet even he misses it.
+He's got one of the most recognizable, incredible names and reputations, and yet even he misses it.

-And I'm saying, why does he think it's almost like it's just an automatic thing?
+And I'm saying, why does he think?

-He thinks that any president would be striving to reduce the deficit, bring national debt a little lower, get our deficit spending under control.
+He thinks that any president would be striving to reduce the deficit, bring the national debt a little lower, get our deficit spending under control.

 He would do it if he were president.

-So therefore every president would see.
+So therefore, every president would see this.

-This is they assign these templates, these images, these narratives.
+They assign these templates, these images, these narratives.

 No, he doesn't want to get the deficit under control.